CAP 161 -

 - Save this file for use in the next assignment.

-In the next assignment, you will use the material editor to modify several materials and apply them to the teapots you created.
-The Material Editor is discussed on page 48 and 49 of the Maestri book.
-Like most of the tools in 3DS Max, it has many settings.
+In the next assignment, you will use the material editor to creat and modify several materials, and to apply them to the teapots you created.
+The Material Editor, like most of the tools in 3DS Max, has many settings.
 Some basic information about some key features:

 - ambient color - the surface color of an object when it is exposed to indirect light